tofodroid/mimi-mod/README.md

 - Add controllable instrument volume

-- Add redstone "listener" that can output redstone signals based on nearby played notes and configured settings

-- Add redstone "receiver" that can output redstone signals based on nearby transmitted notes and configured settings

 - Add instrument variants (piano woods, drum colors via dye, etc.)

 - Add uncraftable instruments that can only be found as loot or from villagers